Professional, Inclusive, Engaged, Researched-Informed page

 • Instruction engages, challenges, and supports students.

-For example, to invite students into the university’s research mission, UO instructors might:
+For example, to invite students into research approaches, UO instructors might:

 • Lead with questions and model expert thought by “thinking aloud” when encountering problems.
 [5]